History Files

 10th Century BC - 7th Century AD

 In the first century AD, vast areas of central, northern, and Eastern Europe were dark and unknown lands full of savage Germanic barbarians - at least according to the Romans.
-Little detail is known about many of those savage Germanic barbarians, but brief windows are opened onto their lives and organisation at various points during the existence of the Roman empire, while other Germanic groups went on to play major roles in the extinction of that empire.
+Little detail is known about many of those savage Germanic barbarians, but brief windows are opened onto their lives and organisation at various points during the existence of the Roman empire in Europe, while other Germanic groups went on to play major roles in the extinction of that empire.

 FeatureAlternatively, it is possible that the Germani were initially allies of the Celts (supported by Edward Dawson - see the entry below for 750-500 BC).
 The name could originate from Celtic usage to describe their neighbours who lived in the forests (Germani means 'neighbour' or 'men of the forest' with the forest itself being the neighbour - but see also feature link for a more detailed examination).

-Certainly, tradition which was maintained by the Goths stated that they had migrated from a homeland in this region.
+Tradition was maintained by the Goths that they had migrated from a homeland in the far north (primarily Sweden and Norway, with the Jutland area of northern Denmark, along with a narrow strip of Baltic coastline).
 In the early first century AD, Pliny and Strabo describe the Teutones as inhabiting central Denmark, together with the Chauci and the Cimbri forming a group which was referred to as the Ingaevones.

 FeatureThe 'Ingaevones' label itself may be a naming derivative of the later Angles, who may have been part of the same collective, along with the Jutes (both tribes occupied the southern Baltic coast in the first century AD, immediately east of the Saxons).
 Another early grouping or culture was that of the Irimones, which was situated farther to the east, between the rivers Oder and Elbe.
 The third grouping was that of the Istvaeones, located on the Rhine and around the Weser.
 All three of these early terms for tribal collectives fell out of use as individual tribes came to be known (see feature link for more).